 This post was sponsored by the Boys & Girls Club of America as part of an Influencer Activation for Influence Central.

-Summer brain drain time is here and all of us parents have the same question: What to do with the kids?
+Summertime is coming soon and all of us parents have the same question: What to do with the kids once school is out?
 Suddenly, they are around 24/7.
 My youngest likes to grab me when I’m right in the middle of an article and beg me to put my Mac in “sleep” mode.

 Plus, summer tends to make their minds lazy.
 If you have kids with learning disabilities, you know all too well how easy it is for them to drift away and forget everything they learned.
 We have nothing planned for the long, hot month of August for the kids, one who is a super-genius at math (no exaggeration) and one who hates math with all her heart.
 Sadly, neither of them likes to read.
 (Although there are some reading tips I have tried that worked!)